The suspect believed to have killed five and injured 18 in a mass shooting at a gay nightclub in Colorado is in custody, according to police.

-The attack was over in minutes.
-Police received numerous 911 calls starting at 11:56 p.m. and an officer arrived at midnight.
+The attack was over within minutes.
+Police received numerous 911 calls starting at 11:56 p.m., and an officer arrived at midnight.
 The suspect was detained at 12:02 a.m., police said.

 Several of the 18 people injured are in critical condition with gunshot wounds, officials said.

-The suspect is being treated at a hospital, police added.
-Officers did not shoot at him, police said.
+The suspect was being treated at a hospital, police said, adding that officers did not shoot at him.

 In a statement, Club Q termed the shooting a hate attack.

 “Club Q is devastated by the senseless attack on our community,” the club posted on its Facebook page.
 It said its prayers were with victims and families, adding: “We thank the quick reactions of heroic customers that subdued the gunman and ended this hate attack.”